Florence’s worry more wet than wind | Robesonian

-Lumberton city officials, with Hurricane Matthew still fresh in their minds, were scrambling Wednesday to fortify the water plant, which was swamped in October 2016, causing a water crisis in the aftermath of that storm.

-Robeson residents continue to prepare for the worst, with people stocking up on supplies, some leaving under a voluntary evacuation, business owners closing up shop — and emergency responders, law enforcement and utility companies preparing for the possibility of flooding and power outages.
+Four shelters opened in Robeson County this morning, at Lumberton High, St. Pauls High, Purnell Swett and Fairmont Middle schools.
+Many businesses are shut down, and schools are out for students in the public schools, Robeson Community College and The University of North Carolina at Pembroke.

+More than 40,000 utility workers from 17 states are reportedly in North Carolina and South Carolina ready to restore electricity.
+Millions of customers are expected to be plunged into the dark.

-At 2 p.m.
-Wednesday, the storm was centered 435 miles southeast of Wilmington and moving at 16 mph.
-It was a Category 3 storm with 125 mph maximum sustained winds.
+The storm was approximately 205 miles southeast of Wilmington at 5 a.m. today and was moving northwest at about 15 mph.
+It has maximum sustained winds of about 11o mph.

+It is expected to make landfall just south of Wilmington, stall and then head south and through South Carolina before making a turn northward.

+Emergency officials warn, however, because it is moving slow and is expected to stall that areas, including Robeson County, will be feeling its effects through the weekend.

+County emergency officials have been meeting daily at the Emergency Operations Center on Legend Road to prepare and share key information.

-“The good news is the storm appears to be turning south and the wind may be less intense,” said Raymond Cummings, chairman of the Robeson County Board of Commissioners.
+“The good news is the storm appears to be turning south and the wind may be less intense,” said Raymond Cummings, chairman of the Robeson County Board of Commissioners, on Wednesday.
 “However, that means we will have more rain than previously expected — anywhere from 10 to 30 inches.”

-The governor and state emergency personnel are monitoring the storm and are poised to give short- and long-term aid, according to Cummings.

-“I spoke with the governor this morning, and he assures us that all available resources are on standby,” Cummings said.

 All county department heads and many emergency and law enforcement personnel will be in the center.
 The emergency communication plan also will kick in.